palmerwenzel/deep-research-brainlift/docs/project-overview.md

   - Perform contextual analyses on the findings.

 - **Implementation:**
-  The MCP wrapper channels the aggregated data to an LLM, which then provides explanatory feedback or further insights.
+    - The MCP wrapper channels aggregated research data to an LLM, enabling interactive dialogue.
+    - Processes research results into explanatory feedback, summaries, and detailed contextual analyses.

+- **Conversational Guidance with SpikyPOVs:** The integrated LLM is designed to recognize and leverage "SpikyPOVs."
+It actively encourages users to form their own opinions by suggesting contrarian perspectives that challenge conventional assumptions—driving deeper inquiry and the discovery of novel insights.

 ### Web Frontend Interaction